Keynote Speaker · Neuroscientist · Author

 "The condition that was supposed to define my limits became the thing I devoted my life to understanding."

-He began as an engineer in Switzerland — trained to think in systems, models, and mechanisms.
+He began as an engineer in Switzerland, trained to think in systems, models, and mechanisms.
 He was drawn to the precision of things that could be understood and controlled.
 Then a deeper curiosity pulled him into computational neurobiology, and across the Atlantic to pursue a PhD in the United States.
 The brain, he reasoned, was the ultimate system.

 And then a finding that changed everything.
-In one of his own clinical trials, patients assigned to the placebo group — receiving no active treatment — showed unexpected and significant clinical improvement.
+In one of his own clinical trials, patients assigned to the placebo group, receiving no active treatment, showed unexpected and significant clinical improvement.
 The data pointed to what had made the difference: consistent, caring human contact throughout the study.
 The variable his engineering mind hadn't been designed to measure turned out to be the one that mattered most.

-That finding sent him across another boundary — into clinical training as a couples and sex therapist, where the most intimate human dynamics confirmed what the neuroscience was already saying.
+That finding sent him across another boundary into clinical training as a couples and sex therapist, where the most intimate human dynamics confirmed what the neuroscience was already saying.
 The brain is not designed to work in isolation.
 It is, at its core, a relational organ.

-He lives in Durham, NC with his wife and five children — where the neuroscience of human connection gets tested in real time, every day.
+He lives in Durham, NC with his wife and five children where the neuroscience of human connection gets tested in real time, every day.

 Book the Keynote

 Flavio speaks to corporate leadership teams, healthcare organizations, technology conferences, and any audience navigating what it means to lead, connect, and stay human in an age of artificial intelligence.
+Based in North Carolina and originally from Switzerland, he speaks to audiences across the U.S. and internationally.

 To inquire about availability and fees, use the form or write directly.